Reimagining and redesigning the Home experience was the final step in the new Discovery

 Reduced Research Time and Increased Data

 Working with the research team in the United Kingdom, we combined efforts to test with a larger and more diverse population.
 While we all generally agreed on the methods used, often times the tools used would vary due to permissions, funding, or process differences.
-This allowed us the flexiblity to exercise new and unique ways to do research, while still retaining the formality of findings.
-If we needed a card sort, and the current active services didn't include that we needed
+This allowed us the flexibility to exercise new and unique ways to do research, while still retaining the formality of findings.
+If we needed a card sort and the current active services didn't include that we needed

 to plan accordingly and reallocate funds.
 Working with a budget, even if it was fair, and having restrictions

-forced us to generate creative solutions if we wanted to stick to such an am bitious and active plan.
+forced us to generate creative solutions if we wanted to stick to such an ambitious and active plan.